Panichatra

-Panichatra (পানিছত্র) is an elite residential area of Madaripur town in central Bangladesh.
+Panichatra (পানিছত্র) is a residential area of Madaripur town in central Bangladesh.

 Geographical location

 Panichatra is located under Madaripur Sadar upazila.
-Its total area is 16.61 acres (.0746514 sq km).
+Its total area is 16.61 acres (.0746514 km2).
 It is bounded on the south by Saidarbali, Mubarakdi and Kulpaddi, on the south-east by Kulpaddi, on the east by Mahisherchar, on the north by Char Madanrai and on the west by Police Lines and Shakuni.

 Panichatra can be divided into North and South Panichatra through wards 4 and 5.

 Administrative structure

 Administrative activities of Panichatra area are under Madaripur Municipality.
 It is part of Madaripur-2 constituency No. 219 of the Jatiya Sangsad.
 Panichatra area is located in wards 4 and 5 under 703 mouza of Madaripur municipality.